theckang/blog/_posts/2016-10-13-postman-environments.markdown

 ![](/assets/posts/postman_6.png)

 Awesome.
 You only have to maintain one project, and you can switch your environments easily to test your APIs if they are hosted in different places.
-Keep in mind you can also share your environments in `Manage Environments` along with with your projects that use variables.
+Keep in mind you can also share your environments in `Manage Environments` along with your projects that use variables.